dnulnets/haccessibility/README.md

 The portal is developed in Purescript and uses the declarative type-safe UI library Halogen.

-The plan is to be able to build docker images for the database and backend server to allow for easy deployment and production.
+The entire solution is run on a kubernetes cluster and has two docker images.

 Please see README.md files in the subdirectories for more information.